react-navigation/react-navigation.github.io/versioned_docs/version-6.x/navigation-prop.md

 If the navigator is a stack navigator, several alternatives to `navigate` and `goBack` are provided and you can use whichever you prefer.
 The functions are:

 - `navigation`
-  - `replace` - replace the current route with a new one
+  - `replace` - replace the current screen with a new one
-  - `push` - push a new route onto the stack
+  - `push` - push a new screen onto the stack
   - `pop` - go back in the stack
   - `popToTop` - go to the top of the stack

+See [Stack navigator helpers](stack-navigator.md#helpers) and [Native Stack navigator helpers](native-stack-navigator.md#helpers) for more details on these methods.

 If the navigator is a tab navigator, the following are also available:

 - `navigation`
   - `jumpTo` - go to a specific screen in the tab navigator

+See [Bottom Tab navigator helpers](bottom-tab-navigator.md#helpers), [Material Top Tab navigator helpers](material-top-tab-navigator.md#helpers) and [Material Bottom Tab navigator helpers](material-bottom-tab-navigator.md#helpers) for more details on these methods.

 If the navigator is a drawer navigator, the following are also available: